 Within a hundred years, notes as well as ragas would take on the identity of gods, shapes, stars, and days of the week.
 The Jain scholar, Vacanacarya Sri Sudhakalasa, noted there were 16,000 ragas - as many as there were species of creatures.
 In "Sangitopanisat-saroddhara" of 1350, he isolated six of them as 'princes'.
 Sri raga, for example, was fair, with four faces and eight arms, and rode a swan.
 Each of the prince ragas had six consorts, or bhasas (later called raginis), distinguished by their clothes, their complexions, and a typical animal.
 They might be light or dark, with skin like a cloud or smoke, or shining like coral or gold; their garments were of yellow, red, blues or black.
 From the 15th to 19th centuries, patrons commissioned artists to tell their stories, in albums of paintings called ragamalas - 'garlands of musical modes'.
 Gods, saints, and ordinary people were shown in settings appropriate to the season and hour, best suited to the raga or ragini.
 The themes of ragamalas were often standardized, and described in verses attached to the paintings.
 The exquisite miniatures became vehicles for heightened poetic sentiments, though there is no evidence of colours determined by rasas, or notes.
 Nor could Klaus Ebeling, in his "Ragamala Painting", find geometrical or numerical patterns, to represent the structure of the music depicted.

 Indian musical theories had become more complex and precise, perhaps too sophisticated for simple analogies of colour to note and mood.
 Music in the south took a mathematical direction in the 17th century, and abstract mela ragas were distinguished from musical ones.
 72 melakartas were built on theoretical scales of seven notes, to form the basis of modern Carnatic music.
-A number of scales was also determined, that divided the octave into twelve or fourteen tones.
+A number of scales were also determined, that divided the octave into twelve or fourteen tones.
 The latter was simply a mathematical exercise, but the former was a practical method of tuning.
 It has some similarity to the Western octave, of twelve semitones, from which a scale of seven notes can be chosen.
 But "The Encyclopaedia of Indian Music" sees the resemblance as superficial, decrying the 12 equal intervals of the European tempered scale:

 "The division cannot reproduce real music or give any idea of the minute differences of scale which distinguish the Indian ragas one from another."